Daughter of late redistricting guru reveals more of his work

 Thomas Hofeller had a nearly 50-year career in redistricting and had worked extensively over the past decade on North Carolina maps that helped pad and retain Republican majorities in the General Assembly.
 Court rulings last year struck down dozens of North Carolina General Assembly districts.

 The documents Stephanie Hofeller retrieved from external hard drives contain redistricting work her father did in several other states and also revealed his role in the Trump administration’s efforts to include a citizenship question on 2020 census forms.
-Courts struck down including the question on the census.
+Courts also blocked the citizenship question for the census.

 The files released on the website include statistics, tables, maps and other paperwork related to redistricting in North Carolina and other states including Arizona, Missouri, New York, Texas and Virginia.